jsenv/https-local/README.md

 ✔ authority root certificate found in filesystem Checking certificate validity...
-✔ certificate valid for 19 years
+✔ certificate still valid for 19 years
 Detect if certificate attributes have changed...
 ✔ certificate attributes are the same
 Check if certificate is trusted by mac OS...